-During a provincial general election, knowingly spreading false statements about a candidate’s character or conduct during an election is an offence under the Elections Act.
+During a provincial general election or by-election, knowingly spreading false statements about a candidate’s character or conduct during an election is an offence under the Elections Act.

 A federal Member of Parliament (MP) may provide support to a provincial candidate or registered political party during a provincial election as long as the registered political party or a third party does not pay for the production or delivery provided by the MP.